CapMousse/Jet-ORM/README.markdown

 How To ?
 ========

-First, you need to pass a config array to the ORMConnector wich represent the db type, db name, adresse, login and password:
+First, you need to pass a config array to the ORMConnector wich represent the db type, db name, adresse, login and password :

 ```php
 <?php